Toy models for hierarchy studies: model

 The phenomenology of the model depends on the values of its different couplings.
 To make the analysis simpler, we will study various scenarios, with different parameters set to zero.
 This will allow us to separate the contributions of each coupling to the potential and study its implications to the hierarchies of the model.
 The CW potential discussion in Ref.~\cite{Chataignier:2018kay} for a closely related $SU(2)\times SU(2)$ model can be useful for further clarifications, as it explores alternative situations.

 We are considering two main restrictions that limit the possible values of the parameters in order to have a consistent model:

 where the different $\epsilon_i\ll 1$ are the tolerances associated to each restriction.
 The first constrain ensures that $\lambda_j^2\ll g_j^4$ and, therefore, the validity of the CW approximation~\cite{Coleman:1973jx}, where radiative corrections are fully dominated by gauge boson loops (scalar loops are neglected).
 The second restriction implies that ${g_j^2}/{(4\pi)}\ll 1$, so higher loop corrections can be safely ignored.
 Regarding perturbativity, in principle, one might also consider a third constraint $|\lambda_j| < \epsilon_\lambda \, \cdot \, 4\pi$, in such a way that $\epsilon_\lambda\ll 1$ ensures ${\left|\lambda_j \right|}/{(4\pi)}\ll 1$.
-However, the fulfillment of the first two conditions immediately implies perturbativity in the $\lambda_j$ expansion and, hence, it will be no longer discussed.
-These restrictions define a triangular region in our $(\lambda_H,g_H^2)$ parameter space -and similarly in the $(\lambda_L,g_L^2)$ plane-, in which we will study the different hierarchies.
-We will study different tolerances and discuss how their precise values have no large effects on the results as far as both tolerances are similar. (in fact, they do not play any role if $\epsilon_{g^2}=\epsilon_{CW}$).
+However, the fulfilment of the first two conditions immediately implies perturbativity in the $\lambda_j$ expansion and, hence, it will be no longer discussed.
+These restrictions define a triangular region in our $(\lambda_H,g_H^2)$ parameter space --and similarly in the $(\lambda_L,g_L^2)$ plane--, in which we will study the different hierarchies.
+The precise value of the tolerance parameters has no large effects on the results as far as both are of a similar order (in fact, they do not play any role if $\epsilon_{g^2}=\epsilon_{CW}$).